Danvu772/discordScrape/README.md

 # Welcome to the Discord Web Scraper

-This python tool will scrape all of your messages and can process your data into JSON.
+This python tool will scrape all of your messages and processes your data into JSON.

-The tool requires two steps, running discordScrape.py, and running tableParse.py after discordScrape.py finishes.

 As of now, the tool works <i>very</i> slowly.
 In my experience, scraping approximately 201,873 messages took more than an hour, and it took another hour to parse the table after the html was found. not good numbers :(